Dance a Little Closer: Plot overview

 The musical is set on New Year's Eve "in the avoidable future" in the grand Alpine Barclay Palace Hotel, where the guests find themselves in the midst of a potential nuclear Armageddon.
 The characters are American singer Harry Aikens and Cynthia Brookfield-Bailey, who may have had a romantic fling years earlier.
 Among the others present are Cynthia's current paramour, Henry Kissinger-like diplomat Dr. Josef Winkler, a gay couple, a minister, and a freedom fighter.

 Production

-The musical opened on Broadway at the Minskoff Theatre on May 11, 1983, where it closed after one performance and 25 previews.
+After 25 previews, the musical opened on Broadway at the Minskoff Theatre on May 11, 1983, closing after a single performance.
 Directed by Lerner and choreographed by Billy Wilson, the cast included Len Cariou, Noel Craig, Liz Robertson, George Rose, Don Chastain, Jeff Keller, Brent Barrett, and Alyson Reed.
 Show business insiders dubbed it "Dance a Little Faster...Close a Little Sooner."

 In his New York Times review Frank Rich described it as "a huge, extravagant mishmash...that seems to have taken on a rampaging, self-destructive life of its own," a sentiment similar to those expressed by the other critics.

-An original cast recording is available on CD.
+An original cast recording was released in 1987, on both vinyl and CD.